-When Apple released its Downtime feature in iOS 12, it gave us an easy way to control how much time we spend on our iPhones — but it's not perfect.
-When setting Downtime, you're forced to use the same time schedule for every day of the week, so your weekdays and weekends have the same restrictions.
-Apple is changing this in iOS 12.2 so lockout periods can be more customized.
+When Apple released its Downtime feature in iOS 12, it gave us an easy way to control how much time we spend on our iPhones — but it wasn't perfect.
+When setting Downtime, you' were forced to use the same time schedule for every day of the week, so your weekdays and weekends had the same restrictions.
+Apple fixed that issue in iOS 12.2 and later, so lockout periods can be more customized.

 Downtime is a part of Screen Time, the overall tool that lets you view and manage how much time you spend on your iPhone each day, as well as how much time you spend on specific apps.
 While App Limits is for creating lockouts for apps you want to cut down on, Downtime tackles your whole iPhone usage.

 When you set Downtime, it sends you a reminder five minutes before it starts.
 Once it begins, you'll get another notification stating that your screen time will be limited until the end time you set.
 During this time, you can still unlock your iPhone and make calls, but all apps that aren't whitelisted will be grayed out.
 If you try to access one, it will say you've reached your time limit, and you can choose to ignore it for 15 minutes or for the full day on an app-by-app basis.

 In iOS 12.0 through 12.1.4, you can only choose one timeframe for Downtime, and that applies to every day of the week.
 But in iOS 12.2 and later, you can choose to set a downtime for specific days of the week.
 To do this, open Settings, tap "Screen Time," then "Downtime."
 If you've never activated Downtime, you'll need to tap the slider to engage the feature.
 Once you do, simply tap "Customize Days."